IgnaLog/mern-auth/README.md

 ```

 I have left Thunder Client json file with some examples to make CRUD requests.
 You just have to have [Thunder Client](https://www.thunderclient.com/) installed and export it.

+### Frontend

+As in the backend you need to load the node_modules from the client folder through the `npm install` command, finally run also `npm run dev` to launch the client application.

 ## 📚 References